nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     as a doctor, it may result in an error.
 - EMERGENCY_CONTACT must contain valid emergency contact number, which needs to be a valid phone number.
 This number can be the same the person's contact number.
 - A patient can only have up to one tag at any time.
-- Adding additional prefixes (eg. `k/Always Injured`) not specified by the command format above will be considered as a **parameter input**.
-For example:</br>
-  `add-patient n/John Doe ic/S9851386G g/M p/98765432 ec/90123456 e/johnd@example.com a/John street, block 123, #01-01 c/pneumothorax k/Always Injured b/O+` will result
-  in Condition inputted as `pneumothorax k/Always Injured`. </br>
-  Do avoid adding  your own prefixes as it may lead to unwanted errors!
-- However, inputting `r/REMARKS` will be ignored and automatically removed by the system.
-To add remarks, use the Edit Command mentioned later below.

 </div>